 - 1 Q. Please state your name and business address for the record. - 2 A. My name is Aaron Eldridge.
-I am employed by SCS Carbon Transport, LLC, and my - business address is 2321 N Loop Drive, Suite 221, Ames, IA 50010. - 4 Q. What is your position with SCS Carbon Transport, LLC ("SCS")? - 5 A. I am the South Dakota Pipeline Project Manager.
+I am employed by SCS Carbon Transport, LLC, and my - 3 business address is 2321 N Loop Drive, Suite 221, Ames, IA 50010. - 4 Q. What is your position with SCS Carbon Transport, LLC ("SCS")? - 5 A. I am the South Dakota Pipeline Project Manager.
 In this role, I am tasked with working - 6 through the design, construction, and operation of Summit's Midwest Carbon Express Pipeline, - 7 namely the mainline, trunklines, and laterals located in South Dakota.
 While the specifics of my - 8 position vary daily, my tasks usually involve working with contractors and consultants to - 9 develop designs and procedures that either meet or exceed regulatory requirements which ensure - the safe and responsible construction and operation of the CO2 Pipeline.
 As a part of this, my - role has included numerous meetings with individuals along the pipeline route, frequent - appearances with county commissions and planning and zoning boards, and working with - various entities across the state to find mutually agreeable crossing arrangements. - 14 Q. Please briefly describe your educational experience. - 15 A. I have a Bachelor of Science degree in Mechanical Engineering from Rose-Hulman - 16 Institute of Technology and have 5 years of experience working on and managing various - 17 pipeline projects across the country ranging from small facilities to large diameter transmission - 18 pipelines.
 This experience includes the design, construction, commissioning, and operation of - 19 hundreds of miles of 3" to 40" diameter pipelines and as a result, hundreds of pipeline crossings - and encroachments with various utility groups.
 Prior to my current position as the South Dakota - 21 Pipeline Project Manager for Summit Carbon Solutions, I worked as a Project Engineer for - 22 Marathon Petroleum Corporation. - 23 Q. Have you previously submitted direct testimony and exhibits in this proceeding?

-- 24 A. No. - 25 Q. What is the basis for your rebuttal testimony? - 26 A. I have reviewed the testimony submitted by: - Kuprewicz (WEB) - Schutza (WEB) - Tobin (WEB) - Koehn (SDARWD) - Smith (SDREA) - Mutziger (SDTA) - 33 These witnesses all offered testimony on behalf of incumbent utilities with existing distribution - 34 facilities located in rural areas. - Q. Who is responsible for the utility crossing design and execution in South Dakota? - 36 A. While the crossing agreements will be reviewed by many different individuals within the - 37 company to ensure standardization to the extent pratical, the design and execution of the utility - crossings in South Dakota will be ultimately determined and implemented by me. - 39 Q. Is there a common theme in these utility groups testimony? - 40 A. Yes, all of the groups appear to desire a standard approach to crossing of their utility lines - by Summit or vice versa.
-Summit shares in this desire with an acknowledgement that special - 42 considerations may be warranted on a site-specific/case-by-case basis.
-While there are some - disagreements on a few of the specifics, I'm confident we can come to satisfactory agreements - 44 between all parties. - 45 Q. What are some examples of those disagreements?
+What is the basis for your rebuttal testimony?
+25 Q. I have reviewed the testimony submitted by: 26 A. Kuprewicz (WEB) 27 28 Schutza (WEB) Tobin (WEB) 29 Koehn (SDARWD) 30 Smith (SDREA) 31 Mutziger (SDTA) 32 These witnesses all offered testimony on behalf of incumbent utilities with existing distribution 33 facilities located in rural areas.
+34 Who is responsible for the utility crossing design and execution in South Dakota?
+0. 35 While the crossing agreements will be reviewed by many different individuals within the 36 A. company to ensure standardization to the extent pratical, the design and execution of the utility 37 crossings in South Dakota will be ultimately determined and implemented by me.
+38 39 Q. Is there a common theme in these utility groups testimony?
+Yes, all of the groups appear to desire a standard approach to crossing of their utility lines 40 A. by Summit - or vice versa.
+Summit shares in this desire with an acknowledgement that special 41 42 considerations may be warranted on a site-specific/case-by-case basis.
+While there are some disagreements on a few of the specifics, I'm confident we can come to satisfactory agreements 43 between all parties.
+44